specify/specify7/README.md

 `specify_settings.py` file.
 Make a copy of this file as `local_specify_settings.py` and edit it.
 The file contains comments explaining the various settings.

 Python Virtual Environment.
 ---------------------------
 Using a Python
 [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/)
 will avoid version conflicts with other Python libraries on your system.
-Also it avoids having to use a superuser account to install the Python dependencies.
+Also, it avoids having to use a superuser account to install the Python dependencies.

 ### Installing *virtualenv*